 - Alpha-hydroxy acids: These so-called "fruit acids" include glycolic and lactic acid.
 Preparations containing these fruit acids are quite safe and cause no more than mild and temporary irritation.
 They produce only subtle improvement though.

-- Antioxidants: These include preparations that contain the vitamins A, C, and E, as well as beta-carotene.
+- Antioxidants: These include preparations that contain vitamin A, vitamin C, and vitamin E, as well as beta-carotene.
 There is very little compelling evidence that these sorts of creams produce a significant cosmetic improvement.

 - Ordinary moisturizers: Creams that don't contain any of the above substances can only make wrinkles look temporarily less prominent ("reduce the appearance of fine lines").